 As a caregiver, you can expect to see your loved one experiencing many of the symptoms and changes listed above, from reduced appetite to difficulty breathing to emotional changes.

 Your loved one might also experience spiritual changes, whether they’re religious or not.
-The
+The NCI recommends that caregivers support and respect loved ones who depend on spirituality to help them cope with cancer.

 The goal is to deliver person-centered, compassionate care that delivers an improved quality of life along with the best possible health outcomes.